Certora/certora-run-action/README.md

 This repository contains Certora Run GitHub Action that allows you to run Certora Prover on your contracts in parallel, receive the results as a comment on the pull request.

-Currently, it's an alpha release.

 ## Usage

-To use this action, add the [Certora Run Application] to the repository and add following to your GitHub Actions workflow:
+To use this action, add the [Certora Run Application] to the repository and add the following to your GitHub Actions workflow:

 ```yaml
 jobs: